swcarpentry/DEPRECATED-bc/lessons/thw-git/remote.md

 1. Create a file in the `messages` directory whose filename is your github id.
 (This is to ensure no conflicts just yet!)
-Add a line of text, perhaps a description of how you use / how you expect to use programming in your work.
+Add a line of text, perhaps a description of how you use, or expect to use, programming in your work.

-2.  commit your change with `git add YOU` and `git commit -m "commit message"`
+2.  commit your change with `git add YOU` and `git commit -m "Commit message"`

 3. Update your fork ("origin") with your new changes: